graphql/graphiql/packages/monaco-graphql/README.md

 GraphQL language plugin for the Monaco Editor.
 You can use it to build vscode/codespaces-like web or desktop IDEs using whatever frontend javascript libraries or frameworks you want (or even vanilla - see [the webpack example](../../examples/monaco-graphql-webpack/)).

-> **NOTE:** This is still in pre-release state.
-Helping out with this project will help advance GraphiQL and many other GraphQL IDE projects. `codemirror-graphql` still has some more nuanced features
+> **NOTE:** This is in pre-release state.
+Helping out with this project will help advance GraphiQL and many other GraphQL IDE projects. `codemirror-graphql` has more features, such as JSON variables validation, and is more stable.

 It provides the following features while editing GraphQL files: